Tom Mulcair: Leader of the NDP and Opposition

-2015 election and aftermath
+2015 election

 Despite early campaign polls showing an NDP lead, the party lost 51 seats on election night and fell back to its former third place in Parliament.
 By winning 44 seats, Mulcair was still able to secure the second best showing in terms of the number of seats compared to Ed Broadbent's 1988 election campaign.
 However, this was still a smaller percentage than Broadbent had won in 1988 due to the increased number of MPs now represented in the House of Commons.

 During the election campaign, Mulcair's stance on the niqab issue contributed to a decline in the party's support in Quebec.

-Mulcair's dual citizenship became a election issue, with A poll found that 26% of respondents said his dual citizenship would make them less likely to vote NDP.
+Mulcair's dual citizenship became an election issue, with a poll finding that 26% of respondents said his dual citizenship would make them less likely to vote NDP.

+Aftermath and leadership review

 Following the election, Mulcair was criticized by some NDP members for having run on a moderate platform and promised to balance the federal budget whilst Trudeau's Liberals promised to run budget deficits in order to pay for social spending and economic stimulus programs; a position that was viewed as allowing the Liberals to outflank the NDP on the left of the political scale.

 At the NDP's party convention in April 2016, Mulcair was also criticized by Alberta delegates for what was seen as implicit support for the Leap Manifesto, a program which was seen as opposing Alberta's oil industry and thus a political threat to Rachel Notley's NDP government in Alberta.
 At the convention, 52 per cent of delegates voted for a leadership review motion to hold a leadership election within 24 months, marking the first time in Canadian federal politics that a leader was defeated in a confidence vote.
 Mulcair was asked by his caucus to remain as leader until his replacement was selected.
 His tenure as leader ended at the leadership election held October 1, 2017, with the election of Jagmeet Singh as Mulcair's successor.

-In the days prior to the leadership vote, Mulcair confirmed his intention not to stand for parliament in the next federal election, expected in 2019, and suggested that he may resign his seat in the House of Commons as early as Christmas 2017 to accept one of the university appointments that has been offered to him.
+In the days before the leadership vote, Mulcair confirmed his intention not to stand for parliament in the next federal election, expected in 2019, and suggested that he may resign his seat in the House of Commons as early as Christmas 2017 to accept one of the university appointments that had been offered to him.

 Following the October 1, 2017 election of Jagmeet Singh as NDP leader, Mulcair was appointed energy critic in the NDP's shadow cabinet.
 Mulcair resigned as MP for Outremont on August 3, 2018.
 His seat was won by Rachel Bendayan of the Liberal Party at the triggered by-election.
 It was then retained with an increased majority at the 2019 general election.